semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 ## Caveats and limitations

-Spacegrep should work fine with any human-readable text, as long as it’s primarily based on ASCII symbols.
+Generic mode should work fine with any human-readable text, as long as it’s primarily based on ASCII symbols.
 In practice, it might work great with some languages and less well with others.
-In general, it’s possible or even easy to write code in weird ways that will prevent Spacegrep from matching.
+In general, it’s possible or even easy to write code in weird ways that will prevent generic mode from matching.
 Note it’s not good for detecting malicious code.
-For example, in HTML one can write `&#x48;&#x65;&#x6C;&#x6C;&#x6F`; instead of `Hello` and this is not something Spacegrep would match if the pattern is `Hello`, unlike if it had full HTML support.
+For example, in HTML one can write `&#x48;&#x65;&#x6C;&#x6C;&#x6F`; instead of `Hello` and this is not something the generic mode would match if the pattern is `Hello`, unlike if it had full HTML support.

 With respect to Semgrep operators and features: